Fragment Screening & Fragment-Based Drug Discovery Services

 Computational Chemistry Services in Drug Discovery

-Our computational chemistry plays a crucial role in integrated drug discovery.
+Computational chemistry methods play a crucial role in fragment-based drug discovery.
 These methods can be used for virtual fragment screening, lead generation, and structure-based design of new lead molecules.
 We assess ligands efficiently through docking and employ a combination of pharmacophore and shape-based virtual screening methods to optimize new ligands, explore new compounds through scaffold hopping, and conduct quantitative structure-activity (QSAR) analysis.
 These tools help us speed up the drug discovery process significantly.
 When screening compounds in silico, we utilize a virtual library containing millions of purchasable compounds that have already been filtered to remove reactive groups and excessively lipophilic molecules.

 Our computational chemistry services team closely collaborates with the medicinal chemistry, X-ray crystallography, and NMR spectroscopy teams as part of our integrated drug discovery process.
 This collaboration effectively advances the project from hit identification through structure-based hit-to-lead, lead optimization, and candidate drug nomination.
 Our learning center offers comprehensive information on different lead design strategies based on the available data.